northswiss/jekyll-boilerplate/_posts/2016-08-31-Business-Travelers-Guide-To-Eating-Well.md

 After you check in and find yourself settled, your first order of business should be to one nearby.
 There, stock up on:

--Water
+- Water
--Nuts
+- Nuts
--Protein bars
+- Protein bars
--High protein yogurt
+- High protein yogurt
--String cheese
+- String cheese

 By keeping a full complement of these foods and drinks right in your room, neither room service nor the mini-bar will tempt your stomach or your wallet.
 Not to mention you’ll be full of good energy necessary for meetings and business events.